Model United Nations: Procedures

-In order to maintain decorum, Model UN committees use parliamentary procedures derived from Robert's Rules of Order.
-In addition, the United Nations has spearheaded efforts to introduce new Model UN rules of procedure that are more closely aligned with those used by the actual UN.
-Since there is no governing body for Model UN, each conference differs in their rules of procedure.
+Model UN committees often use parliamentary procedures derived from Robert's Rules of Order.
+In addition, the United Nations has contributed to the development of model UN rules of procedure that are more influenced by those used by the actual UN.
+Since there is no governing body for model UN, each conference differs in their rules of procedure; conferences affiliated with the same format (like a shared rule set) often use similar procedures.

-The following rules of procedure apply to general MUNs but may not apply to every MUN:
+The following rules of procedure apply to general MUNs, but may not apply to every MUN:

 Points and motions

-Points and motions outline how topics are prioritized, the way resolutions are voted on, and how they facilitate the general flow of debate.
+Points and motions outline how topics are prioritized, how resolutions are voted on, and how the general flow of debate is facilitated.
 Points are used to discuss topics that are outside of substantive debate.
 They are more personal and do not require a vote.
-There are several types of points, including a point of information (POI), which is asked after a speech, a point of order, a point of parliamentary inquiry, and a point of personal privilege.
+There are several types of points, including a point of information (POI), which is a question asked of a speaker after their speech; a point of order; a point of parliamentary inquiry; and a point of personal privilege.

 Motions are used to discuss procedural matters, and they help to further the discussion on a committee topic.
-A delegate may request the committee as a whole to perform a particular action, such as moving to voting procedure.
+A delegate may request the committee as a whole to perform a particular action, such as moving to a voting procedure.
 If a motion is objected to, it may not be entertained at the discretion of the chair.
-Most motions will require a vote in order to pass; the number of votes required to pass these motions works according to a Quorum – this is the minimum number of delegates required to make decisions in a committee.
-The motions used at any given time in a Model UN committee change, according to where the committee is in the flow of debate.
+Most motions will require a vote in order to pass; the number of votes required to pass these motions works according to a quorum – this is the minimum number of delegates required to make decisions in a committee.
+The motions used at any given time in a model UN committee change, according to where the committee is in the flow of debate.